 The churches of northern Romania

-Coming from Austria and northern Hungary, we had finally reached Romania and the Maramureș, a geographic region in the northeastern Carpathians.
+Finally, our trip to Georgia had started and we were travelling again.
+Coming from Austria and northern Hungary, we had reached Romania and the Maramureș, a geographic region in the northeastern Carpathians.
 It is famous for its well-preserved wooden villages and churches, its traditional lifestyle, and the local colourful dresses still in use.

 We came past the monastery Huta, which was built in 2006.
 We were surprised that there are new monasteries and churches built, as we saw later a lot more new ones or others still in construction.
-The Romanian-Orthodox church is quite wealthy, but this new construction are also financed by donations and the government it seems.
+The Romanian-Orthodox church is quite wealthy, but this new constructions are also financed by donations and the government, it seems.

 Huta Monastery